 Please read this information carefully as it addresses most anticipated questions.
 For advice on exceptional or complex situations, please consult your local HR office.

-This temporary benefit may be used to help sustain pay and benefits for an eligible Harvard employee if their work cannot be performed due to the COVID-19 public health emergency.
+This temporary benefit may be used to help sustain partial pay (70%) and benefits for an eligible Harvard employee if their work cannot be performed due to the COVID-19 public health emergency through December 31, 2021.
 In order to be paid for an Emergency Excused Absence, the employee:

 must be well and available to work and must return to on-campus work if called upon to do so;